jwmiller5/Compliance/compliance/assurance/assurance-microsoft-365-service-engineer-access-control.md

 # Microsoft 365 service engineer access control

 Zero Standing Access (ZSA) means that Microsoft service team personnel do not have any standing privileged access to the Microsoft 365 production environment or to customer data.
-Any time a Microsoft service team member wants to update the service or access customer data for any reason, they must submit a request justifying the need and receive approval from an authorized manager.
+When a Microsoft service team member wants to update the service or access customer data for any reason, they must submit a request justifying the need and receive approval from an authorized manager.
 At scale, it isn't feasible to manually provide and remove access as required to maintain Microsoft 365 services, so Microsoft has developed an automated solution to manage privileged access as needed.

 ## Lockbox